HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 Then you can delete `shared.img.vannilla`.

-Lastly, copy the `*.dtbo` devicetree blobs from the `seeed-voicecard` driver directory into berryboot's `output/overlays/` directory, where all the other `*.dtbo` are.

 Now your berryboot's `output` directory is ready to be zipped up into a "berryboot+respeaker" release.
 `cd output && zip -r9X ../berryboot+respeaker.zip *` as appropriate.